noctisatrae/farsign/packages/hooks/doc.md

 ```

 ## `useSigner` - This has less and less uses over time, it's more of a utility honestly.
 Basically, you still need to use it because it allows you to get the user's fid and the base64SignedMessage that allows to register in a hub.
+Actually, it's very useful - forget what I said.
 ```jsx
 import { useToken, useCheckSigner, useSigner } from "@farsign/hooks";